 Honors Program Courses

-This sequence will introduce you to the artistic achievements, chiefly literary, of Western as well as some non-Western culture, within the context of the major intellectual and ideological currents of the culture.
-Techniques of prose composition will be taught as you engage these issues in writing.
-Two semesters.
+This sequence will introduce you to the artistic achievements, chiefly literary, within the context of the major intellectual and ideological currents of world cultures.
+The techniques of prose composition and research will be taught, reinforced, and developed as you engage these issues in writing.

-HONR 103 and 104.
-Honors History I and II: The Social, Political, and Historical Context
+Honors Strand History and HONR 103 and 104: The Social, Political, and Historical Context

 HONR 131 and 132.
 Honors Mathematics I and II: The Analytic Context

 This introduction to the social sciences will incorporate an integrative project in the social sciences.
-One semester.
+Generally offered only in the Fall.

 HONR 400/401.
 Honors Directed Research Project I and II

-Juniors or seniors conduct research under the direction of faculty members.
-The research need not be original with the student, but may be part of a project which the faculty member is currently conducting or has conducted in the past.
-One or two semesters.
+Students conduct research under the direction of faculty members.
+The research need not be original with the student but may be part of a project which the faculty member is currently conducting or has conducted in the past.